 These amenities range greatly in size and scope, from a fitness center or a pool to an indoor basketball court or a golf simulator.
 In your apartment, you can look for features like floor-to-ceiling windows and modern finishes.

-Con: Moving Fees and Time
+Con: Moving Fees and Expenses

 If you choose to move to a new development in West Campus, you get to be a part of the first group to live in that apartment complex.